whoistdk/zzFinancials/README.txt

 * Deeper resouce debugging (Mem/CPU).
 * Columns resize on reordering.
 * Scrolwheel failt due to control focus.
+* more then 10 mil items crashes on data generation.

 ------Disclaimer------
 * Project name may change on any time.
 * I am not responsible for any damage or prosparity this program may cause to your computer.
 * I am not responsible for any damage or prosparity this program may cause to your self.
 * Please copy and use and study any code available, but credit where credit is due.

 ------Greetings------
 To all I know and might know in the future ;)

                Greetz TDK